 Thai officials say they seek UK extradition of former PM

-BANGKOK (AP) — Senior Thai officials say the government is seeking the extradition from the United Kingdom of former Prime Minister Yingluck Shinawatra, who fled her country last year ahead of a conviction on a charge of negligence in overseeing a money-losing rice subsidy program.
+BANGKOK (AP) — Thailand is seeking the extradition from the United Kingdom of former Prime Minister Yingluck Shinawatra, who fled her country last year ahead of a conviction on a charge of negligence in overseeing a money-losing rice subsidy program, the current prime minister said Tuesday.

 Yingluck was sentenced in absentia to five years in prison.
 Her government was ousted in a 2014 military coup led by Prayuth, who was then army commander.